cl-/AngryPlanets/README.md

 NASA International Space Apps Challenge page: http://spaceappschallenge.org/project/angryplanets/

 Source Code: https://github.com/cl-/AngryPlanets
-(You can find the Offline Local version of the game there.)
+(You can find the Offline Local version of the game there.
+It is an older version, before we refactored and shifted things online, to make it possible for anyone to easily create a new game with a new solar system of their own customization.)

 The Game Intro Scene: https://www.dropbox.com/s/c5xtayse9lvelhb/PRESENTATION_VIDEO%20-%20universe%20-%20Broadband.m4v (It's somewhat big and will take a while to download, so we didn't really bundle it into the online version of the game.)